KAHU-radar/.github/profile/README.md

-# KAHU
+# KAHU: Enhancing maritime safety through connected vessel radar imagery

-Enhancing maritime safety through interconnected vessel radar imagery Maritime safety is vital to preserving the integrity of our oceans and ensuring secure navigation for all.
+Maritime safety is vital to preserving the integrity of our oceans and ensuring secure navigation for all.

 If you're a sailor, you can now contribute to this mission and we are excited that you decided to do so.